nopwdio/dev.nopwd.io/src/content/docs/policies/terms.md

 ## General Conditions

+- The Service is still in beta and not production ready at this time.
 - Your use of the Service is at your sole risk.
 The service is provided on an “as is” and “as available” basis.
 - Technical support is only provided via email.
 - You understand that the Company uses third party vendors and hosting partners to provide the necessary hardware, software, networking, storage, and related technology required to run the Service.